google-deepmind/lab/docs/developers/creating_levels/text_level.md

    * A *theme*, a collection of textures used to decorate the map.
    * Decal frequencies: Random decals are added to adorn the map at a given rate.
+   * A *skybox*, a textured cube which is always rendered as if its faces were at an infinite distance from the agent.
+Whenever the skybox is present the ceiling of the cells is open.

+### Themes

+These are the themes currently supported:

+   * MISHMASH (default)
+   * TRON
+   * MINESWEEPER
+   * TETRIS
+   * GO
+   * PACMAN
+   * INVISIBLE_WALLS

 ## Randomness